 The potential shift towards a fully sustainable shooting industry

-- Standardization of Eco-friendly Pigeons: In the future, sustainable clay pigeons might not just be an option but the industry standard.
+- Standardization of Eco-friendly Pigeons: In the future, eco-friendly clay pigeons might not just be an option but the industry standard.
 As more shooters and ranges adopt and advocate for these alternatives, traditional pigeons could become the exception rather than the norm.

 - Eco-conscious Infrastructure: Beyond the pigeons, shooting ranges might incorporate green technologies, including solar-powered trap machines or water harvesting systems.